MITgcm/MITgcm/verification/global_oce_latlon/README.md

 is very similar except for the specification of yearly input fields to`pkg/exf`.<br>

 **Note:**
-1.  these 2 set-up have been moved (in PR #830) from `verification/global_with_exf/`
+1. These 2 set-up have been moved (in PR #830) from `verification/global_with_exf/`
     where a "README" still provides some details related to `pkg/exf` specific features used here.
-2.  the ability, using `pkg/exf`, to compute surface fluxes from near surface atmospheric state and downward radiation as shown, e.g., in experiment `global_ocean.cs32x15` (secondary test `input.seaice` or `input.icedyn` or `input.in_p`) is not used here (`#undef ALLOW_BULKFORMULAE`).
+2. The ability, using `pkg/exf`, to compute surface fluxes from near surface atmospheric state and downward radiation as shown, e.g., in experiment `global_ocean.cs32x15` (secondary test `input.seaice` or `input.icedyn` or `input.in_p`) is not used here (`#undef ALLOW_BULKFORMULAE`).